lamberta/ludovision/README.md

-*Ludovico* is a web-based remote control for a media server.
+*Ludovision* is a web-based remote control for a media server.
 Simply put, use your phone to play videos.

 ## Install

-Currently, *Ludovico* has been tested on the [Raspberry Pi](http://www.raspberrypi.org/) and uses *omxplayer* to display videos.
+Currently, *Ludovision* has been tested on the [Raspberry Pi](http://www.raspberrypi.org/) and uses *omxplayer* to display videos.
 The server application runs on [Node.js](http://nodejs.org), so you'll need to install the ARM-compiled binary for the device.
 This